dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 The `defaultForm` object resets all of the state properties to `undefined`.
 This will serve to clear the `WorkerForm` when the application renders it again, which will happen automatically after the new state has been stored.

 With the `WidgetForm` in place and the `App` configured to handle it, let's try it.
-First test the [happy path](https://en.wikipedia.org/wiki/Happy_path) by providing the expected values to the form.
+For now let's test the [happy path](https://en.wikipedia.org/wiki/Happy_path) by providing the expected values to the form.
 Provide values for the fields, for example: "Suzette McNamara (smcnamara359@email.com)" and click the `Save` button.
 As expected, the form is cleared and a new `Worker` widget is added to the page.
 Clicking on the new `Worker` widget shows the detailed information of the card where we find that the first name, last name, and email values have been properly rendered.

 {% section %}